 50 WORD BIO FOR CATHY ACE:

-Known for her Cait Morgan and WISE Enquiries Agency series, Cathy’s most recent work is the psychological suspense novel The Wrong Boy.
+Known for her Cait Morgan and WISE Enquiries Agency series, Cathy’s most recent work is the #1 amazon bestselling psychological suspense novel The Wrong Boy.
 Welsh by birth and upbringing, she now lives in Canada.
-A BC bestseller and Bony Blithe Award winner, she has also been shortlisted for an Arthur Ellis Award.
+A Bony Blithe Award winner, she has also been shortlisted for an Arthur Ellis Award.

-Cathy Ace was born and raised in Swansea, South Wales, and migrated to Canada in 2000.
-Having traveled the world for both business and pleasure for many years, Cathy put her knowledge of the cultures, history, art and food she encountered to good use in The Cait Morgan Mysteries – a series of eight traditional closed-circle murder mysteries featuring globetrotting professor of criminal psychology sleuth, Cait Morgan.
-Ace’s other series is set in her native Wales: The WISE Enquiries Agency Mysteries feature four female professional investigators (one is Welsh, one Irish, one Scottish, and one English).
-They tackle quirky – and quintessentially British – cases from their base at a Welsh stately home set in the rolling countryside of the Wye Valley.
-Her most recent release is a twisty tale of psychological suspense, also set in Wales.
-Cathy now lives in British Columbia, where her ever-supportive husband and chocolate Labrador ensure she’s able to work full-time as an author, and enjoy her other passion – gardening.
-BC’s Bestselling author Ace has been shortlisted for the Bony Blithe Award three times in four years, winning in 2015; she was also shortlisted for the Arthur Ellis Award for Best Short Story in 2017.
+Cathy Ace was born and raised in Swansea, South Wales, but has now migrated to Canada.
+Having traveled the world for many years, for both business and pleasure, Cathy put her knowledge of the cultures, history, art, and food she encountered to good use in The Cait Morgan Mysteries – a series of traditional closed-circle murder mysteries featuring a globetrotting Welsh-Canadian professor of criminal psychology.
+Ace’s other series is The WISE Enquiries Agency Mysteries, which features four female professional investigators (one is Welsh, one Irish, one Scottish, and one English).
+They tackle quirky – and quintessentially British – cases from their base at a Welsh stately home, set in the rolling countryside of the Wye Valley.
+Her most recent release is a twisty – and twisted – tale of psychological suspense, also set in Wales.
+It’s already become a #1 bestseller on amazon.
+Cathy now lives on five rural acres in British Columbia, where her ever-supportive husband and chocolate Labrador ensure she’s able to work full-time as an author, and enjoy her other great passion – gardening.
+She’s been shortlisted for the Bony Blithe Award three times in four years, winning in 2015; she’s also been shortlisted for the Arthur Ellis Award for Best Short Story.